Koko's Mac II: A Preliminary Report

 5th Pass, January 1989:

-o Deleted the Plexiglass screen cover and designed front panel to accept a high
+o Deleted the Plexiglass screen cover and designed front panel to accept

 impact laminated glass touch screen

 o Designed a filtration system utilizing open cell 1" thick foam.
-It will
+It

-require 1 piece at the bottom of the unit and another piece 1/2" thick at the
+require 1 piece at the bottom of the unit and another piece 1/2" thick

 upper back.

-o Two muffin fans will be used to circulate air through the filters and to
+o Two muffin fans will be used to circulate air through the filters and

 allow better cooling inside the enclosure.